FancyMcPlugins/FancyNpcs/Documentation.md

 ## Using as dependency

-First clone this repo and run `gradlew publishToMavenLocal`.<br>
-Then include the following in your plugin's gradle project:
+Include the following in your plugin's gradle project:
 ```gradle
 repositories {
     maven("https://repo.fancyplugins.de/releases")